EvulDev/CustomSpawnLocations/README.md

 ## Prison Spawn
 This spawn will spawn you in as a prisoner, prison guard or medical staff in Rosewood Correctional Facility.
-In order to spawn as a Guard or Medical Staff you need to select the `Police Officer`, `Security Guard`, `Doctor` or `Nurse` all other profesions will spawn you in a cell.
+In order to spawn as a Guard or Medical Staff you need to select the `Police Officer`, `Security Guard`, `Doctor` or `Nurse` all other professions will spawn you in a cell.

+## Hotel Spawn
+This spawn will spawn you in your room of a inn, hotel or motel.
+Enjoy your stay.

+## Mall Spawn
+This little special spawn spawns you in the large mall as a guest.